‘Bob’s Burgers’ actor banned from show over alleged Jan. 6 involvement: report - NewsBreak

 Two other actors who have worked with Johnston, Spencer Crittenden and Cassandra Church, had also posted messages to Twitter in early March, saying Johnston was at the Capitol on Jan.
 6, Snopes reported.
 Church claimed in her post that Johnston “said he was there.”

-When asked if Johnston had been banned from “Bob’s Burgers,” Fox told Nexstar it had “no comment.”Arkansas AG Leslie Rutledge challenges OSHA, Pres.
-Biden’s vaccine mandate
+When asked if Johnston had been banned from “Bob’s Burgers,” Fox told Nexstar it had “no comment.”OSHA vaccine mandate penalties to start Jan.
+10

 The FBI has not yet indicated whether they have positively identified the suspect in the photo.
 As of Dec.
 18, Johnston had not been arrested or charged, according to the Department of Justice .Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.